Shining Through: Production

-The film was first announced in the fall of 1988, just after the publication of the novel.
-It was to be written and directed by Seltzer, produced at Columbia Pictures and would likely star Debra Winger.
-By late 1989, just after the fall of the Berlin Wall, Seltzer and producer Rosenman were reported to be scouting potential locations in East Berlin, Warsaw, Kraków, and Budapest, and Meg Ryan and Michelle Pfeiffer were reported to be top contenders for the lead role.
-The production moved soon after to Twentieth Century Fox, and in February 1990, it was announced that Melanie Griffith had been cast.
+The film was first announced in the fall of 1988, just after the publication of the novel by Susan Isaacs.
+It was to be written and directed by David Seltzer, produced at Columbia Pictures and would likely star Debra Winger.
+By late 1989, just after the fall of the Berlin Wall, Seltzer and producer Rosenman were reported to be scouting potential locations in East Berlin, Warsaw, Kraków and Budapest, and Meg Ryan and Michelle Pfeiffer were reported to be top contenders for the lead role Linda Voss.
+The production moved soon after to Twentieth Century Fox and in February 1990, it was announced that Melanie Griffith had been cast.
 After permission was secured to shoot the film on location in East Germany, the majority of it was shot in Berlin and Potsdam starting in October 1990, just as Germany was being reunified.
 Studio work was done at the DEFA Studios, the state film studios of East Germany.

 Because all of Berlin's great train stations were destroyed in World War II, the production traveled over 100 mi to Leipzig at the end of October to shoot scenes in the Leipzig Hauptbahnhof terminus, built in 1915 and the largest in Europe.
 This was prior to the building's modernization by the Deutsche Bahn.
 The finale, set at a border crossing and involving a period train, was shot in Maria Elend, Carinthia, Austria, in November 1990.

 The New York City and Washington scenes at the beginning of the film were shot in and around London and at nearby Pinewood Studios.
 Locations included the Old Royal Naval College in Greenwich, Hammersmith, and St Pancras Station, which doubled for Zurich Station for a brief sequence set in Switzerland.

 Release

 The film was released in the United States on January 31, 1992.
-The film earned $6.4M in its opening weekend, and has earned $21.6M to date.
+The film earned $6.4M in its opening weekend and has earned $21.6M to date.